 As mentioned above, All three games are technically the same, bar a few differences which I’ll cover within the review.
 If you haven’t already, be sure to check out both my 8-Bit Armies and 8-Bit Hordes reviews by clicking on their name (a new tab will open).

-There is a story which runs throughout all three games, and within each of the six factions, however, it’s rather basic and generic as it’s a simple paragraph of exposition rather than a gripping narrative.
+There is a story that runs throughout all three games, and within each of the six factions, however, it’s rather basic and generic as it’s a simple paragraph of exposition rather than a gripping narrative.
 However, that’s all you need as the 8-Bit games are technically casual RTS games and not narrative-driven ones, such as Sudden Strike, Dungeons III or Halo Wars.
 As such, fans of the genre may feel the game is a little basic, yet they should enjoy the gradual increase in difficulty along with the satisfying progression and rewards system which is in place.

 Each mission will consist of a clear ‘goal’ or objective, this is your mandatory goal which you must meet if you wish the mission to be successful.
 Whilst playing on Easy, you only have to complete this one goal in order to progress as all other side missions are disabled.
 If you opt to play on Normal or Hard then you will be given two side missions which, upon successful completion, will unlock permanent boosts on whatever levels you play next.
 I’ll go into this in more detail below, but I really like the progression and reward system which you are given within this series, it adds a lot of replayability to the game as well as making the game more accessible for people of all skill levels.

 The developers have implemented a great control style, for the most part, so that you can easily control everything with your controller without any issues.
 This is essential as nobody would want to play a split-second RTS game where you’re struggling to operate efficiently.
-I’m glad developers are getting good at adapting the controller to games which wouldn’t usually use this method, games such as Townsmen, which I reviewed yesterday, also implemented a really good controller mode which actually changed the UI on PC upon swapping over.
+I’m glad developers are getting good at adapting the controller to games that wouldn’t usually use this method, games such as Townsmen, which I reviewed yesterday, also implemented a really good controller mode which actually changed the UI on PC upon swapping over.
 But I digress!
 There is one thing I don’t like, which has been the same throughout the trilogy, the creation of units.

 I won’t go into it too much, as I’m now used to the process after playing countless hours on all three games, but newcomers may find the controls a little fiddly at first.
 You see, placing buildings and commanding units is very straight forward, but when you’re building new units, you must use Square, Triangle or Circle to do so.
 Whichever button you press decides which group the unit will be in upon completion.
 This means you need to predetermine which units you want in each group.
 The reason this gets a little fiddly is that once the unit has been created, you can’t swap what group they’re a part of.